Qatar as a mediator in conflict: Background

-Until the 1990s, Qatar, an autocratic constitutional monarchy, was perceived internationally to be under Saudi Arabia's influence.
-The country's leadership, under the guidance of then-Emir Sheikh Hamad bin Khalifa Al Thani, and his successor, Sheikh Tamim bin Hamad Al Thani, recognized that mediation could serve as a tool for enhancing its international standing and influence.
-Positioning themselves as an essential partner within the international community would ensure protection against interventions from their neighbors, including Saudi Arabia and the United Arab Emirates.
-The 2017-2021 boycott led by Saudi Arabia against Qatar underscores the importance of such measures.
-Since then, Qatar's mediation strategy is rooted in its foreign policy, aiming to maintain good relations with a wide range of actors, including Western powers, regional neighbors, and various non-state actors.
+Until the 1990s, Qatar, a constitutional autocratic monarchy in the Persian Gulf region, had been perceived internationally to be under influence of Saudi Arabia.
+However, the country's leadership, then-Emir Sheikh Hamad bin Khalifa Al Thani and his heir Sheikh Tamim bin Hamad Al Thani, understood that mediation could become a way to boost its international standing and influence.
+Presenting the country as an indispensable participant in the international community would also ensure protection against interventions from the neighboring countries, especially from Saudi Arabia and the UAE.
+The 2017-2021 boycott led by Saudi Arabia on Qatar proved the relevance of such steps.
+Since the boycott, Qatar's mediation policy is based on its foreign policy principles that include friendly relations with different stakeholders, both Western states, neighboring countries, and non-state actors.